Hind al Shaer: Career

-She worked in the Department of Secondary Schools at the Ministry of Education, then moved to teach at Al-Bayt University since its founding in 1994, during which time she served as deputy editor-in-chief of the university's shura newspaper (1994-1998) and president Department of History (2003/04), Dean of the Faculty of Arts and Sciences (2004/05) and Dean of the Faculty of Arts and Humanities (2005-2007).
+She worked in the department of secondary schools at the Ministry of Education, then moved to teach at Al-Bayt University since its founding in 1994, during which time she served as deputy editor-in-chief of the university's shura newspaper (1994-1998) and president of the department of history (2003/04), dean of the faculty of arts and sciences (2004/05), and dean of the faculty of arts and humanities (2005-2007).

 She moved to the University of Jordan as director of her library and publishing house (2007-2009), before returning to work teaching history at Al-Bayt University since 2009.
 She is the editor-in-chief of the university's al-Bayan magazine.
-She served as a board of trustees at The Zaytouna University of Jordan (2002-2006).
+She served as a board of trustees at the Zaytouna University of Jordan (2002-2006).

 Publishing and writing

 She wrote a weekly column in the daily Al-Dustour for a year, then moved to the daily Al-Rai to write a weekly column (1988-1998), as she wrote for a limited time in the daily "Voice of the People" at the time of its publication.
 She has a weekly column in al-Dustour entitled "With Life and People" and a weekly corner in al-Rai entitled "Ancestral Papers".